ishaiNWA/ishaiNWA/README.md

-A passionate backend developer driven to work in a collaborative environment, seeking to make an impact alongside talented peers and to enhance team success.
+Hi!
+I'm a passionate backend developer eager to contribute in collaborative environments and build real-world products.

+🛠️ Currently developing an **open-source full-stack mobile app** that connects host families with soldiers on vacation who lack family support.
+📦 Built with **Node.js, Express, MongoDB**, and **React Native**.

+🎨 Looking to collaborate with a **UX/UI designer** to refine the app experience — both as a learning opportunity and to build something meaningful.

+🚀 Actively seeking **backend developer roles**, especially where I can grow alongside talented peers and contribute to impactful projects.